cncf/tag-env-sustainability/website/content/blog/2023-11-reduce-reuse-rebase-buildpacks.md

 ## Be As Green As Your Unit Tests

-Container builds are in no way the biggest offender when it comes to the environmental impact of software.
-Electricity needed to mine bitcoin is [more than used by entire countries](https://www.theguardian.com/technology/2021/feb/27/bitcoin-mining-electricity-use-environmental-impact).
-But the growth of software that uses cryptographic techniques has brought new awareness to how our code affects the world around us.
+Container builds are not the biggest offender when it comes to the environmental impact of software.
+Electricity needed to mine bitcoin is [more than used by entire countries](https://www.theguardian.com/technology/2021/feb/27/bitcoin-mining-electricity-use-environmental-impact), but the growth of software that uses cryptographic techniques has brought new awareness to how our code affects the world around us.
 That's a good thing.

 We have a responsibility to think about the waste and sustainability of the software we produce.
 The code we write has an impact on the world, and our choices matter.